Building Your Website

 There are two ways to build a page, which are easily combined or can be used separately:

 - Use single elements like buttons, links, shapes, and images.
 These also include interactive elements like Google Maps, social icons, galleries, embed videos, and so on.
 To choose elements for your page, drag-and-drop the appropriate toolbar button to the desired position.
+To make sure your elements are positioned correctly, use the Layout option.
+It helps to mark the location of the page elements.

 - Add blocks to speed up the process of prototyping and page building.
 A page block is a predesigned block of content that is used for a certain section, like Testimonials, About Us, or Services.
 A page block has images, buttons, links, and other elements that can be easily edited or deleted.
 You have 100 percent design control, but you don’t have to build from scratch.
 To add a page block, click the Blocks button, select a category from the list, choose the block design, then click Add.

-D. Edit Element Properties
+D. Edit Element/Block Properties

 E. Edit Copy

 To edit a text element, double-click on any text box in the preview screen.
 Write the copy.
 Once you’ve finished, click the Done button or anywhere outside the text box.
-Easy!

 F. Move, Lock, Duplicate, Hide Page Elements